dfeagans/Reference-Files/Reference/Blender.md

 # Surfacing #
 **Creating First Curves** - Shift-a > Plane, then edit the plane and do Mesh > Edge Collapse to get the plane to collapse to a single Vertex.
 Then it's possible to extrude it to create edges.
 Other option is to Shift-a anymesh object, Edit-Mode it, delete everything out of the object and then use shift + right click to start adding points.
 If you have a vertex selected it will continue to add them in a edge chain.
 If you deselect everything it will just add a vertex by itself.
-**Background Images** - just drag the image into the Blender window.
+**Background Images** - Shift-A > Image > Background.
+Another simple way to do it is to just drag the image into the Blender window.
 It'll add them as an Empty object that you can then modify.
+To control whether the image is shown on the front or back of whatever view plane it was on, go into the Object Data tab in Properties and select the appropriuate "Side".
+That lets you put the front and back blueprint on the front plane and seeing the one that's relevant to the current view.
+**Smooth Shading** - Compared to previous versions of Blender, in 2.8 to use Smooth Shading, you select the object and the hit the Object menu at the top and "Shade Smooth."
+**Bevel** - Good way to reinforce edges is by adding a Bevel with Ctrl-b.
+Setting segments to 2 puts edge loops on either side of your original curve.